Leonelmarianog/crud-clubes/README.md

 2 - Copy `.env.dist` and paste it in the root of this project, then rename it to `.env `.

 NOTE: Your IDE/Text editor should support Prettier + ESLint, for example, VSCODE.
+[Setup Guide for VSCODE](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a)

 ## Running